 Isometric External Rotation:

 Try to move the arm inward or outward but with resistance and your arm should not move, only having muscle contraction.
 For 30 to 40 seconds, maintain each direction.
 Initial discomfort is mild.
 Depending on how painful it is, perform this exercise three times, 2-3 times daily.
 It will also help in lowering the pain in Rotator Cuff Tear.

-Internal and External strengthening Exercises:
+Internal and External strengthening Exercises in Rotator Cuff Tear:

 For Internal rotation: